insure logo

 Best homeowners insurance companies in Maine

-We evaluated homeowners insurance providers in Maine by comparing their NAIC scores and AM Best ratings and compiled a list of the top insurers in the state.
-Based on Insure.com’s analysis, Vermont Mutual received the lowest NAIC score and an AM Best rating of A+.
-A lower NAIC score signifies fewer complaints relative to the company’s size, indicating greater customer satisfaction.
+We have compared the insurers in Maine using their NAIC score and AM Best rating and compiled a list of the best homeowners insurance in Maine.
+Based on the analysis, Vermont Mutual received the lowest NAIC score and A+ rating from AM Best.
+A lower NAIC score indicates fewer complaints relative to the company’s size, suggesting higher customer satisfaction.

 Company Average annual premiumAM Best rating NAIC Complaint IndexOverall score